Ali Soilih: Coup d'état and assassination

 On May 13, 1978, Soilih was finally overthrown by a force of 50 mercenaries, the majority of them former French paratroopers hired by exiled former leader Ahmed Abdallah and led by French Colonel Bob Denard.
 Abdallah became president, Soilih's policies were reversed, and the name of the country was changed to "Islamic Federal Republic of the Comoros".
 On May 29, Soilih was shot and killed; according to the government, he had attempted to escape from house arrest.
 He was 41 years old when he died.

 Aftermath

-More than 10 years later, in 1989, Soilih's older half-brother, Said Mohamed Djohar, overthrew Abdallah, possibly with the help of Denard.
+Eleven years later, in 1989, Soilih's older half-brother, Said Mohamed Djohar, overthrew Abdallah, possibly with the help of Denard.
 He served as president of the Comoros until 1996.

 The effects of the social policies of Ali Soilih are still apparent throughout the Comoros, particularly on Anjouan.